janikvonrotz/olmoto/README.md

 # Done

+* Update button and position on every view and make sure structure of Cards are valid
+* Pages -> Page title="home" -> if not exist create page (check is sub) and show Draft.js Editor with markdown to render the page.
+With picture upload (drag and drop and paste) usage: page.
 * Changing album of covers in file list has no effect
 * User delete
 * Configure route not found